 It can be a common misconception that legacy planning is only necessary for the wealthy, but this simply isn’t true.
 There are plenty of reasons why you should do legacy planning, regardless of your net worth.
 For one thing, this can help define who inherits your assets.
 It also determines who will be the guardian of your minor children or any dependents with special needs.
 The components of legacy planning usually include a will, a durable power of attorney and a medical power of attorney.

-Creating an optimal strategy for your estate is more than just managing estate taxes and bypassing Probate fees… it’s about organizing your assets so they pass to your family, church and/or charity in the manner you wish.
+Essentially, creating an optimal strategy for your legacy is more than just managing estate taxes … it’s about organizing your assets so they pass to your family, loved ones or a charity in the manner you wish.
 It’s about maximizing how much you leave behind, while still ensuring that your financial needs are taken care of for the rest of your life.

 In order to ensure your family receives the assets you have accumulated during your life, it’s important to develop a legacy plan.

 Regardless of how much money you have, we feel legacy planning is the way to protect the financial interests of your family when you are no longer there to do so.

 A trust is a key instrument to use during the legacy planning process because it can help you minimize your estate taxes and avoid probate.
 It could be worth a lot to you and your heirs to do a little planning ahead.

 Another key facet of legacy planning is keeping good records, not just of your assets, but also of documents that describe your wishes.
 For example, not only should your will outline who you want to inherit your assets after you die, but also who you’d like to manage your finances or make medical decisions for you in the event that you are incapacitated.
 These documents are helpful because they reduce the time and expense of estate settlement, which makes it easier on your heirs.